The Impact of Visual Content on SEO Performance

 Measuring the SEO Impact of Visual Content

-Visuals influence both discoverability and engagement; measuring that influence requires combining search-level metrics, on-page behavior, and performance signals.
-Start by tracking image search impressions and clicks directly in Google Search Console, instrumenting image interactions in GA4 as events, and watching `Largest Contentful Paint` alongside total page weight to avoid sacrificing speed for visuals.
+Visuals affect both discoverability and engagement.
+To measure this impact, you need to combine metrics from search, on-page behavior, and performance signals.
+Start by tracking image search impressions and clicks directly in Google Search Console, instrumenting image interactions in GA4 as events, and watching Largest Contentful Paint alongside total page weight to avoid sacrificing speed for visuals.
 These three measurement domains—discovery, engagement, performance—cover the levers that change SEO outcomes.

 Key Metrics and Tools to Track